 How do I implement a Modbus TCP/IP device?

 To implement a Modbus ® TCP/IP device, download the Modbus TCP/IP Protocol specification and the Modbus TCP/IP implementation guide from the website.
 You also need to understand the basics of implementing a TCP driver.
-To test your driver, you will need a minimum of two devices: a slave and a master to exchange information.
+To test your driver, you will need a minimum of two devices: a server and a client to exchange information.
 This could be two PCs talking to each other using standard Ethernet cards, or a PC talking to a sensor or device with an embedded microcomputer.

 Can I use Modbus TCP/IP over the Internet?

 Modbus TCP/IP is an Internet protocol.
 The fact that TCP/IP is the transport protocol of the Internet automatically means that Modbus TCP/IP can be used over the Internet.
 It was designed to reach this goal.
 In practical terms, this means that a Modbus TCP/IP device installed in Europe can be addressed over the Internet from anywhere in the world.
 The implications for an equipment vendor or an end-user are endless.
 Performing maintenance and repair on remote devices using a PC and browser reduces support costs and improves customer service.
 Logging onto a plant's control system from home allows the maintenance engineer to maximize his plant's uptime and reduces time in the field.
 Managing geographically distributed systems becomes easy using commercially available internet/intranet technologies.